Intended Audience: Technical Alliances, Business Development, and Product Management Teams

 - Access to GitHub

-- Optional: Docker if you want to use your own libraries or pip modules
+- Optional: basic knowledge of Docker, if you want to use your own libraries or pip modules

 - Use cases